bufbuild/docs.buf.build/docs/generate/managed-mode.md

 ```

 With `enabled` set to `true` here, you can remove any [Java](#java)-specific file options from the
-Protobuf files covered by this configuration.
-When you do that, the `buf` CLI injects those values
+Protobuf files covered by this configuration and let the `buf` CLI inject those values on the fly
-on the fly instead.
+instead.

-> Managed mode only supports the standard file options included in Protobuf by default and doesn't
+> Managed mode only supports the standard file options included in Protobuf by default.
+If you're
-> cover options outside of this.
-If you're using custom file options, you'll need to include them in
-> your `.proto` files.
+> using custom file options, you need to include them in your `.proto` files.

 ### `managed`